 Who Was Philemon?

 Philemon was a first-century Christian and a minister (possibly the bishop of Gaza).
 He was a wealthy man who hosted a church in his home in Colosse (sometimes more properly written as Colossae).
-His name, which means “affectionate,” or “one who kisses” in Greek, occurs only once in the Bible during the opening line of the book that bears his name.
+Philemon’s name means “affectionate,” or “one who kisses” in Greek.
+The only mention of Philemon in the Bible is in the opening line of the book that bears his name.

 Paul had led Philemon to faith on one of his visits to Colosse when he stayed in Philemon’s home.
 Paul wrote this letter to a close friend whom he calls a “dear friend and fellow worker” (Philemon 1:1).
 Slavery was very common in the Roman empire.
 Like many of the affluent in that region of the world, Philemon likely owned at least one slave.